-This is Why You Should Give an Iota About Abode Iota
+This Is Why You Should Give An Iota About Iota

-By - 01/11/2018abode is currently my top recommended self-monitored home security system, but anyone who has read my review probably knows that I usually say, “buy the system, skip the camera.” abode has yet to show us a camera that’s worthy of protecting our homes, but that might be changing.
+abode is currently our top recommended self-monitored home security system, but anyone who has read our review probably knows that we usually say, “buy the system, skip the camera.” abode has yet to show us a camera that’s worthy of protecting our homes, but that might be changing.
 At CES 2018, they announced their intent to go all in with iota, an all-in-one camera and security system.

 Five Reasons Why We Should Give iota a Chance